Marcello-Sega/pytim/README.md

 # <a name="example"></a> Show me an example usage, now!

-Ok, ok ... have a look below: the pytim part of the notebook is actually all enclosed in cells [1] and [2].
-Cells from [3] to [6] are for visualization.
-This example is about computing molecular layers of a flat interface:
+Ok, ok ... have a look below: this example is about computing molecular layers of a flat interface:

 ### Step 1: interface identification